Explore the Most Beautiful Beaches of Aruba

 Tres Trapi is not a typical beach, but visitors love it for snorkeling and marine life.
 A set of carved steps leads straight into crystal-clear water; moreover, turtles often appear close to swimmers.
 The setting is small, scenic, and perfect for quick snorkeling sessions.

-For travelers who want fewer crowds and more unique scenery, Aruba has several quiet beaches with distinct features.
-These spots offer peaceful water, rugged landscapes, and great snorkeling away from the busy resort areas.
+For travelers who want fewer crowds and more unique scenery, the island has several quiet beaches with distinct features.
+These spots offer peaceful water, rugged landscapes, and also great snorkeling away from the busy resort areas.

 Mangel Halto

 Mangel Halto sits south of Oranjestad, and its calm water stays protected by mangrove trees.
-Visitors enjoy snorkeling along the abundant reef; in addition, the shallow shelf lets you walk far out before swimming.
-A wooden sun deck offers a peaceful place to relax between swims.
+Visitors enjoy snorkeling along the abundant reef; and the shallow shelf lets you walk far out before swimming.
+A wooden sun deck also offers a peaceful place to relax between swims.

 Boca Catalina